forcedotcom/pub-sub-api/java/README.md

        * `PUBSUB_PORT`: Specify the Pub/Sub API port to be used (usually 7443).
        * `LOGIN_URL`: Specify the login url of the Salesforce org being used to run the examples.
        * `USERNAME` & `PASSWORD`: For authentication via username and password, you will need to specify the username and password of the Salesforce org.
-       * `ACCESS_TOKEN` & `TENANT_ID`: For authentication via session token an tenant ID, you will need to specify the sessionToken and tenant ID of the Salesforce org.
+       * `ACCESS_TOKEN` & `TENANT_ID`: For authentication via session token and tenant ID, you will need to specify the sessionToken and tenant ID of the Salesforce org.
+       *  When using managed event subscriptions (beta), one of these configurations is required.
+          * `MANAGED_SUB_DEVELOPER_NAME`: Specify the developer name of ManagedEventSubscription.
+This parameter is used in ManagedSubscribe.java.
+          * `MANAGED_SUB_ID`: Specify the ID of the ManagedEventSubscription Tooling API record.
+This parameter is used in ManagedSubscribe.java.

    2. Optional Parameters:
        * `TOPIC`: Specify the topic for which you wish to publish/subscribe.
        * `NUMBER_OF_EVENTS_TO_PUBLISH`: Specify the number of events to publish while using the PublishStream RPC.